agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 2015, is correlated with an increase in life expectancy by more than 20 years.

-**Note**: This correlated word throws me the hell off.
-Correlated is about 2 variables and multiple points, from which we get a single number to express how far the points are from the "trend line".
-Here he seems to be talking about increase from 1k to 32.5k and corresponding increase of 20 years.
-I think this is the wrong usage and move on. ???

-**re-write Claim**: In 2015, a variation in gdp per capita from 1k to 32.5k USD between any two countries would imply that Life expectancy gap would be >20 years.
+**re-write Claim**: In 2015, a variation in GDP per capita from 1k to 32.5k USD between any two countries would imply that Life expectancy gap would be >20 years.